-New appointments are made on merit, taking account of the specific skills and experience, independence and knowledge needed to ensure a rounded Insurance Board and the diversity benefits each candidate can bring overall.
+New appointments and succession plans are made on merit, taking account of the specific skills and experience, independence and knowledge needed to ensure a rounded Board and the diverse benefits each candidate can bring to the overall Board composition.
+They should promote diversity, inclusion and equal opportunity.